3uky/dag-executor/README.md

 **Task Representation**: The `Task` class encapsulates the state and execution logic of individual tasks.
 Isolates the task behavior from the graph, allowing easier future modifications or extensions.

-**Task Execution**: The `Executor` class is responsible for managing task execution asynchronously using `concurrent.futures.ThreadPoolExecutor`.
+**Task Execution**: The `Executor` class is responsible for managing task execution asynchronously using `concurrent.futures.ProcessPoolExecutor`.
 This separation is excellent because it decouples execution from task definition and the DAG structure.

 **Pipeline Control**: The `Pipeline` class manages the orchestration of tasks, checking for readiness and managing dependencies.
 This is a central place for coordinating task execution.